 - Trees offer homes to wildlife, adding to the bio-diversityof the area.

 - Homes shaded by trees have 10-30% lower cooling costs.
 A healthy tree cools the same amount of air that 10 small window unit air conditioners do in a 20 hour day.
+But if you are planning to install air conditioner, you can look into professional installation from Highway HVAC Services & Remodeling Group around Sherman Oaks, CA if you are looking for quality and reliable air con services for your home or commercial property.

 - Homes with deciduous trees on the south and west sides have lower heating costs.
 When the leaves fall off the tree, more sun comes through the canopy and warms the house in the winter.